EU forestry explained

 EU forest MAP

 The multi-annual implementation plan (Forest MAP) of the EU forest strategy provides a concrete list of measures to ensure a coherent approach to the forests and forest-based sector.
-It will run from 2015-2020.
+It ran from 2015-20.

 It specifies those involved and the required timescale for the different measures.
 Additionally, it sets out the expected outcomes of these measures.